apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

   override the server-side setting by either using the customary "javax.net.ssl.keyStore" system property or the ActiveMQ-specific "org.apache.activemq.ssl.keyStore" system property.
-The ActiveMQ-specific system property is useful if another component on client is already making use of the standard, Java system property.
+The ActiveMQ-specific system property is useful if another component on the client is already making use of the standard Java system property.

 - `keyStorePassword`